-CVE Officers patrol the highways and conduct traffic stops and roadside inspections of commercial motor vehicles and drivers for violations observed (New Mexico is a probable cause state).
+These Officers patrol the highways, conducting traffic stops and perform roadside inspections of commercial motor vehicles and drivers for violations observed (New Mexico is a probable cause state).
 Officers conduct traffic enforcement activity on CMV's and non-CMV's.
 Officers and Transportation Inspectors also conduct roadside inspections at various roadside temporary ports of entry locations around the state.